Buyout firm THL agrees $1.6 bln deal for Standish Management -sources

 Around 200 employees of Standish own a stake in the company, according to its website.

+THL focuses on investments in financial services, healthcare and technology.
+Its latest flagship private equity fund raised $5.6 billion from investors in 2021.

-(Reporting by Mike Spector and David French in New York; Editing by Himani Sarkar)
+(Reporting by Mike Spector and David French in New York; Editing by Himani Sarkar and Nick Zieminski)

 ((davidj.french@thomsonreuters.com;))